Blenderwizard/Snow-Crash/level09/Resource/level09.md

 ## Victory

 The contents of `token` are simply the result of a string passed as an argument to `level09` therefore reversing the progress is as simple as subtracting the letters position from itself.
-The values of non standard ascii characters can be seen with either hexdump or xxd.
+The values of non standard ascii characters can be seen with either `hexdump` or `xxd`.

 ```
 f 4 k m m 6 p | = . p . n . .
 D B .
 D u { . . . .